Vegan Restaurants in Melbourne - Midori by Taos, Balwyn

 If you are looking for a new and unique dining experience, then Midori by Taos is something that vegans in Melbourne should definitely consider adding to their list.

-Having access to a mostly vegan sushi train experience is something that is long overdue in Melbourne, and it’s truly great to see vegetables and plant based meats used in some truly innovative ways.
+Having access to a mostly vegan sushi train and Kaiseki experience is something that is long overdue in Melbourne, and it’s truly great to see vegetables and plant based meats used in some truly innovative ways.

 Previous